openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 This section shows examples of pairs of requests and responses containing `verified_claims`.

-## verified claims in UserInfo response
+## verified claims in userinfo response

 ### Request